 The Peru: Indigenous Peoples and Globalization program includes educational excursions designed to directly complement and enhance classroom study and fieldwork.
-Through excursions, students experience the innovative ways in which indigenous peoples in Peru are working towards their own community development and cultural preservation in the face of shifting global forces.
+Through excursions, students experience the innovative ways in which indigenous peoples in Peru are working toward their own community development and cultural preservation in the face of shifting global influences.

 Sacred Valley and Machu Picchu

-Located just north of Cusco, the Sacred Valley was the heart of the Inca civilization during the 14th and 15th centuries on account of its pleasant climate and fertile lands perfectly suited for farming.
+Located just north of Cuzco, the Sacred Valley was the heart of the Inca civilization during the fourteenth and fifteenth centuries thanks to its pleasant climate and fertile lands perfectly suited for farming.
 The valley is defined by its diverse archeological sites, sacred and snowcapped mountains, old colonial towns, and the Vilcanota (Urubamba) River.